doctoratomic/doctoratomic.github.io/aboutme.md

 ## Hobbies

-- ***Gaming***: Gaming with my friends has been an integral part of my social life.
+- ***Gaming:*** Gaming with my friends has been an integral part of my social life.
 And a part of my interest in programming has stemmed from my experiences with soft mods of classic video games like Doom and Quake.

-- ***Movies***: I enjoy an incredibly wide range of films.
+- ***Movies:*** I enjoy an incredibly wide range of films.
 From classic seventies kung fu, to the silent comedies of the 1920s.
 Before I decided to become a developer, I had a passion for filmmaking.

-- ***Beer***: I'm a bit of a connoisseur when it comes to local craft brews.
+- ***Beer:*** I'm a bit of a connoisseur when it comes to local craft brews.
 Particularly lagers, but I am pretty much open to try anything once.
 Domestic brews usually don't have the depth I'm looking for.

-- ***Writing***: I was previously an A+ English student throughout college and high school.
+- ***Writing:*** I was previously an A+ English student throughout college and high school.
+The English language is something I have a bit of a grasp of.
+I've written plenty of short stories, blog posts, & screenplays.
+And I plan on writing a fantasy novel series, as well as a television pilot in the near future.